Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

  This is the Lazy OSDL Automatic Net Installer, dedicated to the lazy and the fearless.

- Its purpose is to have OSDL and all its pre requesites installed with the minimum of time and effort.
+ Its purpose is to have OSDL and all its pre requisites installed with the minimum of time and effort.
 Some time is nevertheless needed, since some downloads may have to be performed, and the related build is CPU-intensive, so often a bit long.
 Therefore, even with a powerful computer and broadband access, some patience will be needed.
- Retrieving all pre requesites, pipe-lining when possible.
+ Retrieving all pre requisites, pipe-lining when possible.
  Target package list is <Erlang egeoip Geolite >.
  Some tools already available (Erlang Geolite), others will be downloaded (egeoip).
  	   <---- egeoip retrieved [from SVN]
- All pre requesites available.
+ All pre requisites available.
  	   ----> Erlang      : extracting [OK] configuring [OK] building [OK] installing [OK]
  	   ----> egeoip      : extracting [OK] configuring [OK] building [OK] installing [OK]
 	   ----> Geolite     : extracting [OK] configuring [OK] building [OK] installing [OK]